MarekZeman91/HTMLPictureElement/README.md

 * Twitter: [MarekZeman91](http://twitter.com/MarekZeman91/)
 * URL: [http://marekzeman.cz](http://marekzeman.cz)
 * Copyright: Marek Zeman &copy; 2013
-* License: Simly … use it but don’t sell it!
+* License: Simply … use it but don’t sell it!

 ## How it works